ErikValle/ErikValle/README.md

 ### Hi there.
 This is Erik Valle, a graduate student at Tsinghua University.
-🌍 I am currently doing reserach on Deep Transfer Learning and Continual Learning for different applications such as Automatic Optical Inspection, Autonomous Vehicles, etc.
+🌍 I am working on Transfer Learning, including multi-source domain adaptation, federated learning, and fine-tuning for Automatic Optical Inspection and Autonomous Vehicles.

+👯 I am looking to collaborate on computer vision research and transfer learning stuff, so please message me.

 Connect with me on: